People ask us almost daily, “is weight training good for kids.”

 We believe in using strength training of various methods to increase neuromuscular recruitment, increase bone density, increase range of motion and strengthen the tendons and joints of the body.

-Don’t just take our word.
+Don’t just take our word on whether weight training is good for kids, ask the medical experts.
 According to a 2018 MAYO Clinic statement

 “Done properly, strength training can: